yjthu/obaDIA/README.md

 # obaDIA
 obaDIA: one-step biological analysis pipeline for data-independent acquisition and other quantitative proteomics data

-obaDIA takes a FASTA fromat protein sequence file and a fragment-level, peptide-level or protein-level abundance matrix file from data-independent acquisition (DIA) mass spectrometry experiment, performs differential protein expression analysis, functional annotation and enrichment analysis in a completely automate way. obaDIA was designed for DIA data initially, it can also be applied to protein-level data produced by other quantitative proteomic techniques, such as DDA, TMT/iTRAQ, Label-free proteomics. obaDIA is easy to use and runs fast.
+obaDIA takes a FASTA fromat protein sequence file and a fragment-level, peptide-level or protein-level abundance matrix file from data-independent acquisition (DIA) mass spectrometry experiment, and performs differential protein expression analysis, functional annotation and enrichment analysis in a completely automated way. obaDIA was designed for DIA data initially, it can also be applied to protein-level data produced by other quantitative proteomic techniques, such as DDA, TMT/iTRAQ, Label-free proteomics. obaDIA is easy to use and runs fast.
 All source codes and example data of obaDIA are distributed for academic use only.
 For any other use, including any commercial use, please contact us first (info@e-omics.com).

 ## Contents
 * [Installation](#installation)